 - 1. Grant money from the Hardee County Economic Development Authority (EDA) (an independent special district created by local bill SB 3110).
 Historically the EDA has contributed to the administrative costs of the Economic Development Office (EDO) because the EDA implements strategic projects thru the management of the EDO. - 2.
 A Chapter 163 Development Agreement with the Hardee County Board of County Commissioners for which the Authority is receiving over \$43.2 million (over at least 11 years) expressly for the purpose of economic development as described in the "Economic Development Terms" section of the Florida Statutes 163 agreement.
 There are two additional "outparcel" funding increases due to be paid to the IDA as a result of additional land being acquired by the Mosaic Company and included in the South Fort Meade Development Agreement.
 One payment was delayed from 2020. - 3.
-A Chapter 163 Development Agreement (Ona Mine Agreement) approved by the Hardee County Board of County Commissioners on June 21, 2018, for which the Authority is to receive a guaranteed \$50,000,000 over at least the next 25 years and a supplementary amount computed on an indexed formula calculated from the phosphate industry "stripping margin." - 4.
+A Chapter 163 Development Agreement (Ona Mine Agreement) approved by the Hardee County Board of County Commissioners on June 21, 2018, for which the Authority is to receive a guaranteed \$50,000,000 over at least the next 25 years and a supplementary amount computed on an indexed formula calculated from the phosphate industry "stripping margin."
+The stripping margin is anticipated to be \$2.6 million for 2021 and should be paid. - 4.
 A new agreement to the South Ft.
-Meade mine agreement listed as item 2 above and referred to as the Eastern Reserves was approved by the Hardee County Board County Commissioners in 2020.
+Meade mine agreement listed as item 2 above and referred to as the Eastern Reserves was approved by the Hardee County Board of County Commissioners in 2020.
 This funding will be on an accelerated payment schedule and will occur once mining has commenced in the additional area. - 5.
+An unexpected area of phosphate reserves east of the "Eastern Reserves" may be presented to the Board of County Commissioners later this year.
+Reclamation of this land is anticipated to be recreational and residential with very little preservation or conservation easements and no Clay Settling Areas.
+"Land and lakes reclamation" may reverse the population loss trends that occurred with the last census. - 6.
 Income derived or produced from its own operations, including rental income and real estate divestiture revenues.
-It should be noted the Authority has been successful in recruiting a developer to build a solar farm on Mosaic property, made available in the Ona Mine agreement in Northwest Hardee County.
-This project will provide \$450,000-\$600,000/year in additional income to the Authority.
-Duke Energy is in the process of getting the project permitted and at this point payments are expected to begin in the 2021 calendar year.
+It should be noted the Authority has been successful in recruiting a developer to build a solar farm on Mosaic property, made available in the Ona Mine agreement through a previously negotiated agreement with CF Industries (acquired by Mosaic) in Northwest Hardee County.
+This project provided a partial year payment of \$209,858 for 2021 land lease in late 2021.
+Additional income to the Authority will be paid annually to the Authority beginning at approximately \$400,000/year and increasing 2% each year thereafter for a period approximating 52 years.
+Duke Energy is in the process of constructing the project and it should be connected to the grid in June of 2022.

 Hardee County has generally relied upon citrus, cattle, and row crop vegetable farms.
 In the last several decades the economy has become more diversified from the traditional economic drivers.
 Manufacturing, health care, mining and government jobs are slowly replacing many of the traditional agricultural employment opportunities.
 Data from Career Source indicates that full-time agricultural employment in Hardee County is around 20% of the current workforce.
-Seasonal workers for agricultural, generally comprised as "H2A" workers utilize a significant portion of the local housing stock.
+Seasonal workers for agriculture, generally comprised as "H2A" workers utilize a significant portion of the local housing stock.